-This is one of the famous speeches of Shakespeare delivered a famous character, Macbeth in the play of the same title.
-He says this to indicate that another day in his life would be just futile and monotonous crawl towards the inescapable end, “To-morrow, and to-morrow, and to-“morrow,/Creeps in this petty pace from day to day”(Act-V, Scene-V).
-In this soliloquy, Macbeth mourns his meaningless life and time after his wife’s death.
-He states that life is full of events and action, however, absurd and short and completely meaningless at the end.
+This is one of the more famous speeches written by Shakespeare, and delivered his famous character, Macbeth, in the play of the same title.
+He says this to indicate that another day in his life would be just a futile and monotonous crawl towards the inescapable end, “To-morrow, and to-morrow, and to-morrow / Creeps in this petty pace from day to day”(Act-V, Scene-V).
+In this soliloquy, Macbeth mourns his meaningless life, and the time after his wife’s death.
+He states that life is full of events and action, however absurd, and short, and completely meaningless at the end.

-The meaning of this phrase is that life is meaningless, useless and empty and every day is just creeping like other days, which have passed.
-After his wife, time seems to Macbeth an intolerable burden and future an overwhelming force that leads him to his destiny, opposite of conventional and easy future he had fantasized with his wife before murdering King Duncan.
-After the death of Lady Macbeth, he feels his future hopelessly tedious and empty, while life looks ridiculously short.
+The meaning of this phrase is that life is meaningless, useless, and empty; and that every day just creeps by like every other day.
+After his wife dies, time seems to Macbeth an intolerable burden, and the future an overwhelming force that leads him to his destiny.
+This is directly opposite of the conventional and easy future he had fantasized about having with his wife before murdering King Duncan.
+After the death of Lady Macbeth, he feels his future is hopelessly tedious, and empty, while life looks ridiculously short.

 The use of this phrase is common in literary language; however, you can use it in your everyday life.
-For instance, if a person’s closed one or a loved one dies, then suddenly this tragedy would make his life empty and colorless without the presence of that loved one.
-He would feel his every day of life useless and meaning like Macbeth.
+For instance, if a person’s loved one dies, then suddenly this tragedy would make his life empty and colorless without the presence of that loved one.
+He might feel that every day of his life useless and meaningless, like Macbeth.
 Similarly, a lover who parts with his beloved may also use this phrase to express the meaninglessness of his life without her.

-Shakespeare has used this phrase in Macbeth‘s famous soliloquy in Act-V, Scene-V. The repetition of the words, “tomorrow, tomorrow” expresses growing madness of Macbeth as given below in the speech;
+Shakespeare has used this phrase in Macbeth‘s famous soliloquy in Act-V, Scene-V. The repetition of the words, “tomorrow, tomorrow,” expresses the growing madness of Macbeth as given below in the speech:

 To-morrow, and to-morrow, and to-morrow,